-6. Categories of financial assets at fair value
+6. Financial assets at fair value

-The Group categorises its financial assets at fair value as follows:
+The Group allocates its non-derivative financial assets at fair value (notes 4 and 5) as follows:

 - Fixed income investments relate to fixed and floating rate bonds, perpetual bank debt, and investments in the loan market through CLOs. - Private equities relate to investments in both high growth opportunities in emerging markets and deep value opportunities in mature markets.
-The company generally invests directly in prospects where it can exert significant influence. - Financial and minority holdings relate to significant investments (of over USD 5m) which are strategic for the Company and are done in the form of equity purchases or convertible loans.
-Main investments under this category are in the fields of real estate. - Hedge funds relate to investments in funds managed by sophisticated investment managers that pursue investment strategies with the goal of generating absolute returns. - Public equity investments relate to investments in shares of companies listed on public stock exchanges. - Real estate entities relate to investments in real estate projects.
+The company generally invests directly in prospects where it can exert significant influence.

+- Financial and minority holdings relate to significant investments (of over USD 5m) which are strategic for the Company and are done in the form of equity purchases or convertible loans.
+Main investments under this category are in the fields of real estate. - Hedge funds relate to investments in funds managed by sophisticated investment managers that pursue investment strategies with the goal of generating absolute returns. - Public equity investments relate to investments in shares of companies listed on public stock exchanges. - Real estate entities relate to investments in real estate projects. - Other investments are investments not otherwise included in the categories above.